elorenzofreire/study-hours-vs-grades/README.md

 # study-hours-vs-grades
-Applying "Explore and analyse data" from Microsoft Learn to study the relationship between study time and academic performance.
+Applying "Explore and analyse data" course offered by Microsoft Learn to study the relationship between study time and academic performance.